TIPS FOR LONG DISTANCE HOME SEARCHES

-Goslett provides a few tips for buyers who are looking to find the right property during a long distance search in an unfamiliar market:
+Here are a few tips for people looking to find the right property during a long distance search in an unfamiliar market:

-Make use of the internet: Nine out of ten buyers will begin their property search online whether buying in the same neighbourhood or on the other side of the country.
-This is because buyers are able to access a massive amount of information within a short period of time and within the comfort of their own home.
-Goslett says that buyers will be able to find information about the cost of living in certain neighbourhoods, the average price of the homes available and what kind of amenities and schools are in and around the area.
+Around 90% of people will begin their property search online whether buying in the same neighbourhood or on the other side of the country.
+The reason for this is simple – they can access a massive amount of information within a short time frame from the comfort of their own home.
+Searching online can provide information about the cost of living in certain neighbourhoods, the average price of the homes available and what kind of amenities and schools are in and around the area.

-Look beyond the photos: In many cases agents have loaded virtual tours of their listed homes.
-This way a buyer can browse through the home without actually having to go there in person.
-In addition, sites such as Google Maps are highly useful to get an idea of the home’s street view and surrounding elements.
-“Certain agents have used drones to video the home from an aerial perspective, which allows the buyer to get a bird’s eye view of the property’s ground and the surrounding neighbourhood,” says Goslett.
+Virtual tours are a great way to browse through a home without actually having to go there in person.
+Also, sites such as Google Maps are highly useful to get an idea of the home’s street view and surrounding elements.
+In some instances, agents will use drones to video the home from an aerial perspective.
+This allows you to see the property from a bird’s eye view, getting perspective on the property grounds and the surrounding neighbourhood.

-It is all about the timing: The property market is cyclical with the phases moving up and down over a period of time.
-Each areas experiences a different market phases at a different time, depending on external influences that may have an impact.
-For example, Goslett explains that an area may experience an upward surge in home values due to the opening of a new shopping mall or university.
+The property market moves in cycles with phases moving up and down over a period.
+Two areas can experience different market phases during the same time frame, depending on external influences that may have an impact, such as the opening of a new shopping mall or university.
 When searching for property, buyers should take these cycles into account and search strategically.

-Make a strategic visit: While not always possible, it is best to plan a visit to the area before moving there.
-This will enable the buyer to drive through and explore different neighbourhoods in person.
-An agent will also be able to create a schedule of showings and tours of the neighbourhoods in which the buyer is interested in, in order to maximise the time spent in the area.
+It is not always a possibility, but in an ideal situation, it is best to visit the area before moving there.
+Visiting an area will give you the opportunity to drive through and explore different parts of the area in person.
+An agent will also be able to create a schedule of showings and tours of the particular neighbourhoods you are interested in seeing.